IAKOBVS/jstring/README.md

 ```

 ## Error handling:
-Functions that return int error codes return 0 as error.
+0 is returned as error unless the function is returning a numeric value.
 The programmer is expected to check the return values.<br>

 Use jstr\_err\(\) to print the error message or jstr\_err\_exit() to also exit.
 For more comprehensive error messages, use the \*\_debug\(\) functions or
 ```